 If you are going to reduce your stress, you need to identify all of the things that trigger it.
 This could be anything from an email from your boss or sitting in traffic to an untidy home.
 Writing down your stress triggers will help you identify the causes.
 You can also write down how you would ideally like to respond to the stress the next time you identify this trigger.
-This is a form of cognitive behavioral therapy.
+This is a form of cognitive behavioural therapy.

 When you are stressed, move your body.
 Why?
 Because that is what you are supposed to do when in the fight-or-flight mode.
-When you are in a dangerous situation, you secrete adrenalin and cortisol in response to give you the energy you need to fight… or flee.
+When you are in a dangerous situation, you secrete adrenaline and cortisol in response to give you the energy you need to fight… or flee.

 While a lot of the things that trigger stress in our modern-day lives (think traffic, work emails and social media) don’t require you to run or fight for your life, they still trigger the fight-or-flight response.